enzo-dante/tech_prep/README.md

 # Queues

-QUEUES: an abstract class that only accesses variables from the top/front on the queue because it's a first-in, first-out (FIFO) data structure implemented by a LINKED_LIST or ARRAY
+FIFO QUEUES: an abstract class that only accesses variables from the top/front on the queue because it's a first-in, first-out (FIFO) data structure implemented by a LINKED_LIST or ARRAY

-- O(n) linear TIME COMPLEXITY: due to FIFO (only accessed from the top/front), array QUEUES for add(), pop(), peek()
+- ARRAY QUEUES O(n) linear TIME COMPLEXITY: due to FIFO (only accessed from the top/front), for add(), pop(), peek()

-- O(1) constant TIME COMPLEXITY: due to FIFO (only accessed from the top/front), linkedList QUEUES for add(), pop(), peek()
+- LINKED_LIST QUEUES O(1) constant TIME COMPLEXITY: due to FIFO (only accessed from the top/front), for add(), pop(), peek()

 CIRCULAR QUEUE: wrap queue back-to-front, where back field is always pointing to next available queue position

 ```
-class CircularQueue {
+public class CircularQueue {

     private Employee[] queue;
     private int front;
     private int back;

     public CircularQueue(int capacity) {
         this.queue = new Employee[capacity]
         this.front = 0;
         this.back = 0;